googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Radial gradient with inner circle just touching the outer circle, pad extend mode](images/colr_radial_gradients_inner_circle_touching_outer_pad.png)

-**Figure 5.27 Radial gradient with inner circle just touching the outer circle, pad extend mode.**
+**Figure 5.27 Radial gradient with inner circle just touching the outer circle, pad extend mode**

 When the repeat or reflect extend modes are used, having the two circles in very close proximity results in very high spatial-frequency transitions that can lead